Production Line (ice hockey)

+History

-In 1947, Tommy Ivan replaced Jack Adams as head coach of the Wings and instantly put the two best players on the squad (Howe and Lindsay) on either side of the future Hall of Famer Abel.
+In 1947, Tommy Ivan replaced Jack Adams as head coach of the Detroit Red Wings and instantly put the two best players on the squad (Gordie Howe and Ted Lindsay) on either side of centre Sid Abel.
 Abel was in the twilight of his career but Ivan knew that he could still be a threat with two lightning fast wingers that could cover for his slowness and bring out the best in him.
-Howe and Lindsay were the best of friends with both having immense respect for Sid.
+Howe and Lindsay were the best of friends with both having immense respect for Abel.

 The trio would often stay late after practice and fool around with the puck.
 The fooling around paid off, as the trio would perfect one of hockey's greatest plays—the set play.
-To take advantage of the speed of the wingers and to minimize the problems of having a slow center, the wingers would shoot the puck into the opponents' end after crossing center ice.
+To take advantage of the speed of the wingers and to minimize the problems of having a slow centre, the wingers would shoot the puck into the opponents' end after crossing center ice.
 They would angle their shoot-in so that the puck would bounce off the boards and slide to the front of the goal where the other winger could get to it.
 That winger would either make a quick pass to Abel in the slot or take a shot himself.
-It was a brilliant play for the era because goalies of the period rarely left the goal crease, and would not think to cut off the shoot-in or block the pass in front.
+It was a brilliant play for the era because goaltenders of the period rarely left the goal crease, and would not think to cut off the shoot-in or block the pass in front.
 The trio also found numerous other ways to hit the back of net off their ability to read each other and come together as a unit.

-In the 1947–48 season, the trio was tops on the team in scoring and in 1949–50, when Lindsay won the scoring crown with 78 points, the three finished 1–2–3 in NHL scoring, a feat never again rivaled, and the Red Wings won the Stanley Cup.
-The year after, Howe won his first of four consecutive Art Ross Trophies.
-Howe would also finish in the top five in scoring for the next 20 seasons.
-When Howe retired from the NHL in 1971, he held virtually every scoring record in the NHL.

-Both fans and media scrambled to come up with a catchy nickname for the threesome and soon enough, somebody coined a term that described the importance of the line to the team as well as a reference to Detroit, the car-making capital of the United States.
-The Production Line was born.
+In the 1947–48 season, the trio was tops on the team in scoring.
+In the 1949–50 season, when Lindsay won the Art Ross Trophy, having led the league with 78 points, the three finished 1st, 2nd, and 3rd in NHL scoring, a feat yet to be repeated.
+Both fans and media scrambled to come up with a catchy nickname for the threesome and soon enough, somebody coined a term that described the importance of the line to the team as well as a reference to Detroit, the car-making capital of the United States—the "Production Line" was born, appearing in print by late March 1950.
+In April, the Red Wings won the 1950 Stanley Cup Finals over the New York Rangers in seven games, albeit without Howe, due to injury in an earlier round of the playoffs.
+Howe went on to win the next four Art Ross Trophies, and finished in the top five in scoring for the next 20 seasons.

+The line is mentioned in the lyrics of the song, "Gordie Howe" by Bob Davies — "There was Howe, Lindsay, Abel, a line we can't forget / The greatest line in history, not to be equalled yet / Sid would pass to Lindsay, Ted then back to Howe / He flicked his wrist in lightning speed / And a big roar from the crowd."